lorenzofox3/zora-node/README.md

 ## Usage

-Write your spec files with a default export function taking as argument a zora's assert object
+Write your spec files with a default export function taking as argument a zora's assertion object

 ``./test/foo.js``
 ```javascript